-Michael Mulgrew is the fifth president of the United Federation of Teachers, which represents nearly 200,000 New York City public schools educators and school-related professionals, as well as child care providers, nurses, adult education instructors, retired members and other titles and organizations.
-He has been president since July 2009.
+Michael Mulgrew is the fifth president of the United Federation of Teachers, which represents nearly 200,000 New York City public school educators and school-related professionals, as well as child care providers, nurses, adult education instructors, retired members and other titles and organizations.
+Re-elected to his fifth full term in spring 2022, Mulgrew has served as president since July 2009.

-Under Mulgrew’s leadership, the union won two landmark contracts.
-In 2018, Mulgrew delivered a contract that empowers educators.
-Centered on the creation of a 400-member negotiating committee that based its approach on “members’ priorities,” this agreement was ratified four months early and runs until September 2022.
-It raised pay and longevities, extended due process rights to paraprofessionals and expanded the authority of school-based UFT consultation committees.
+Under his leadership, the union has won contracts that raised educator pay and benefits, extended due process rights to paraprofessionals and expanded the authority of school-based UFT consultation committees.

-The Staten Island native has degrees in English literature and special education from CUNY’s College of Staten Island.
+Mulgrew taught for 12 years at William E. Grady HS in Brooklyn, where he also served as chapter leader.
+A Staten Island native, he has degrees in English literature and special education from CUNY’s College of Staten Island.